Disentanglement with Factor Quantized Variational Autoencoders: Method

 where $\mathcal{C}_\psi$ is a discriminator that approximates the density ratio in Equation~\ref{eq:density_ratio}.
 Assume $\mathcal{C}_\psi(z)$ is the estimated probability that $z$ are sampled from $q(z)$ rather than $\bar{q}(z)$.
 In order to train such a discriminator that can differentiate between the samples from $q(z)$ and $\bar{q}(z)$, $\mathcal{C}_\psi$ should be optimized by minimizing the following loss function:

 The second stage in Figure~\ref{fig:main_figure} shows the training procedure of $\mathcal{C}_\psi$.
-As we need to backpropagate the gradients from $\mathcal{C}_\psi$ to the other modules, $z$ must remain differentiable, which is ensured by our design.
+As we need to backpropagate the gradients from $\mathcal{C}_\psi$ to the other modules, $z$ must remain differentiable, which is ensured by our modification of variational family compared to VQVAE.
 Algorithm~\ref{alg:train} presents the pseudocode of the overall FactorQVAE training that we propose.